G3-Criteria and Applications: A Chow-type G3-criterion and applications

 \subsection{Examples}

-The previous result shows the importance of mobility for the $G3$-property of a subvariety.
+The previous results show the importance of mobility for the $G3$-property.
 Let $\cY\srel{(\vpi,\rho)}{\subset} S\times \XX$ be a family of lci subvarieties of $\XX$.
-We are going to discuss two fairly independent situations where Theorem~\ref{thm:g3} applies: \begin{itemize} \item every effective divisor of $\XX$ is semi-ample (some multiple is globally generated); \item the family $\cY$ is strongly movable and chain connecting in codimension one. \end{itemize}
+We are going to discuss two fairly independent situations where Theorem~\ref{thm:g3} applies: \begin{itemize}[leftmargin=3ex] \item every effective divisor of $\XX$ is semi-ample (some multiple is globally generated); \item the family $\cY$ is strongly movable. \end{itemize}